nyrahealth/CrisperWhisper/README.md

 4. **Loss Calculation**
 - The loss function is defined as `1 - cosine similarity`  between the predicted cross-attention vector (when predicting a token) and the ground truth cross-attention vector.
 - This loss is averaged across all predicted tokens and alignment heads.

+5 **Alignment Head selection**
+- To choose the heads for alignment we evaluated the alignment performance of each individual decoder attention head on the timestamped timit dataset.
+- We choose the 15 best performing heads and finetune them using our attention loss.

 5. **Training Details**
 - Since most of our samples during training were shorter than 30 seconds we shift the audio sample and corresponding timestamp ground truth around with a 50% probability to mitigate the cross attentions ,,overfitting" to early positions of the encoder output.